Blaine Robison, M.A.

 12 Also, having comprehended it he came to the house of Miriam, the mother of John, the one called Mark, where were many having gathered together and were praying.

 Also: Grk. te, conj. having comprehended it: Grk. sunoraō, aor. part., having a full insightful grasp; comprehend, perceive, understand.
 The verb alludes to the mental reflection of the previous verse. he came: Grk. erchomai, aor.
 See verse 10 above. to: Grk. epi, prep.
 See verse 10 above.
 The preposition is used here to denote vicinity. the house: Grk. oikia may mean either (1) a habitable structure, house; or (2) fig. a group within a house, household or family.
 The first meaning applies here. of Miriam: Grk.
 Maria, fem. name, which is intended to stand for Heb.
 Miryam ("Miriam" in English).
-The meaning of the name is not known for certain, although Thayer suggests the name means "rebelliousness or obstinacy," a theory favored in Christianity.
+The meaning of the name is not known for certain.

-The first Miriam in Scripture is the sister of Aaron and Moses (Ex 15:20) and with such a negative meaning its unlikely that the parents would have given this name to their daughter at birth.
+The first Miriam in Scripture is the sister of Aaron and Moses (Ex 15:20).
 The best interpretation I've found is at BehindtheName.com which says that Miriam "was originally an Egyptian name, perhaps derived in part from mry "beloved" or mr "love."
 The use of Grk.
 Maria in the apostolic writings is inexplicable since it does not appear in any ancient Jewish writings.
 The LXX transliterates Heb.
 Miryam with Mariam.
 There are seven (or eight) women identified as "Miriam" in the Besekh.

 Besides this Miriam there is (1) Miriam of Nazareth, mother of Yeshua (Matt 1:16), (2) Miriam of Magdala (Matt 27:56), (3) Miriam, mother of Jacob and Joseph (Matt 27:56), (4) Miriam of Bethany, sister of Lazarus (John 11:1); (5) Miriam, wife of Clopas (John 19:25), and (6) Miriam of Rome (Rom 16:6).
 (NOTE: most scholars think #3 and #5 refer to the same person.)
 The use of the English "Mary" in Christian Bibles for these women began with the Tyndale New Testament (1525) and Christians have called these Jewish women by this name ever since.
 The choice of English translators to use "Mary" instead of the Hebrew name "Miriam" can only be to minimize their Jewish identity.